Bannockburn 1314 a.d. Pinot Noir 2019

 Named for the year of the Battle of Bannockburn.
 We make this wine with bistro lunch in our minds; stylistically fresh, vibrant and made for immediate drinking enjoyment but will also reward five to eight years cellaring.

 - Tasting Notes

-- 80% destemmed into 4 tonne open fermenters.
-Wild yeast fermentation, with 15-20 days of total skin contact.
+- 80% destemmed into 4 ton open fermenters.
+Wild yeast fermentation, with 15-20 days total skin contact.

 - 13.5% alc/vol.

-Fresh medium weight forest fruits are offset by subtle whole bunch lift.
-Acid is enough to cleanse the palate; the gentle and perfumed nature of the harvest is to the fore, with French oak subtly contributing both aromatics and structure.
-Suits immediate enjoyment or short term development in cellar.
+Fresh dark fruits are offset by subtle whole bunch lift.
+Acid is enough to cleanse the palate and balance the richness of this moderately warm, dry season with French oak subtly contributing both aromatics and structure.
+Suits immediate enjoyment or medium term development in cellar.

 "Cherry, cranberry, fistfuls of spice, mineral and woodsmoke.
 Beet too, maybe.
 It's the juicy, fluid succulent side of cerebral.
 This is a smart wine".